visciang/cake/README.md

     $ cake run all

+### Default Target

+'all' is the default target that is executed if no target is provided to the run command:

+    $ cake run all

 ### DAG

 Targets collectively form the Directed Acyclic Graph (DAG) of the pipeline.
 The DAG represents the workflow of tasks and their dependencies, ensuring a structured execution flow without circular references.